 Awards – After classes start, HESAA will send half of your total annual award to your college/university.

 Eligibility – a female or minority group member with an annual household income below $60,000 who enrolls in an eligible certificate or degree program in a construction-related field at one of New Jersey’s 19 county colleges.

 Eligibility – a beneficiary of a NJBEST 529 College Savings Plan opened for at least four years with total contributions equal to at least $1,200 and be enrolled at least half-time in an eligible New Jersey Higher Educational Institution.

 Awards – minimum of $500, maximum of $1,500.

 Eligibility – dependent children and surviving spouses of New Jersey residents who were killed in the terrorist attacks against the United States on September 11, 2001, or who died as a result of injuries received in the attacks, or who are missing and officially presumed dead as a direct result of the attacks.

 Awards – The scholarship amount cannot exceed the actual tuition, fees, room and board charged.
-Maximum award is $5,000.
 Scholarships can be applied for both in-state and out-of-state institutions.

 Law Enforcement Officer Memorial Scholarships(LEOMS)

-Eligibility – dependent children of New Jersey law enforcement officers killed in the line of duty who are enrolled in full-time undergraduate study at an approved New Jersey institution of higher education.
+Eligibility – dependent children of New Jersey law enforcement officers killed in the line of duty -- including those who lose their lives to COVID-19 that they contracted while serving the public -- who are enrolled in full-time undergraduate study at an approved New Jersey institution of higher education.